Properties and characteristics

 Enter up to 65,535 characters of text.
 Format the text as needed.
 Choose your preferred editor from the drop-down list in the top right corner.

-Note: Your system’s default language is pre-selected.
+Note: Your PlentyONE system’s default language is pre-selected.
 If you want to save the text in a different language, then choose this language from the drop-down list up top.

 Actions